Picric acid: History

-Picric acid was used in the Battle of Omdurman, the Second Boer War, the Russo-Japanese War, and World War I. Germany began filling artillery shells with trinitrotoluene (TNT) in 1902.
-Toluene was less readily available than phenol, and TNT is less powerful than picric acid, but the improved safety of munitions manufacturing and storage caused the replacement of picric acid by TNT for most military purposes between the World Wars.
+Picric acid was used in the Battle of Omdurman, the Second Boer War, the Russo-Japanese War, and World War I.

+Germany began filling artillery shells with trinitrotoluene (TNT) in 1902.
+Toluene was less readily available than phenol, and TNT is slightly less powerful than picric acid, but the improved safety of munitions manufacturing and storage caused the replacement of picric acid by TNT for most military purposes between the World Wars.

-Efforts to control the availability of phenol, the precursor to picric acid, emphasize its importance in World War I. Germans are reported to have bought US supplies of phenol and converted it to acetylsalicylic acid (aspirin) to keep it from the Allies.
+Efforts to control the availability of phenol, the precursor to picric acid, emphasise its importance in World War I. Germans are reported to have bought US supplies of phenol and converted it to acetylsalicylic acid (aspirin) to keep it from the Allies.
 At the time, phenol was obtained from coal as a co-product of coke ovens and the manufacture of gas for gas lighting.
 Laclede Gas reports being asked to expand production of phenol (and toluene) to assist the war effort.
 Both Monsanto and Dow Chemical began manufacturing synthetic phenol in 1915, with Dow being the main producer.
 Dow describes picric acid as "the main battlefield explosive used by the French.
 Large amounts [of phenol] also went to Japan, where it was made into picric acid sold to the Russians."

 Photograph showing the use of picric acid on a farm to remove stumps and rocks.

-Thomas Edison needed phenol to manufacture phonograph records.
-He responded by undertaking production of phenol at his Silver Lake, New Jersey, facility using processes developed by his chemists.
-He built two plants with a capacity of six tons of phenol per day.
-Production began the first week of September, one month after hostilities began in Europe.
-He built two plants to produce the raw material benzene at Johnstown, Pennsylvania, and Bessemer, Alabama, replacing supplies previously from Germany.
-Edison manufactured aniline dyes, which had previously been supplied by the German dye trust.
-Other wartime products included xylene, p-phenylenediamine, shellac, and pyrophyllite.
-Wartime shortages made these ventures profitable.
-In 1915, his production capacity was fully committed by midyear.

 Synthesis

+The following simple synthesis of picric acid from phenol is unviable:

 The aromatic ring of phenol is activated towards electrophilic substitution reactions, and attempted nitration of phenol, even with dilute nitric acid, results in the formation of high molecular weight tars.

-In order to minimize these side reactions, anhydrous phenol is sulfonated with fuming sulfuric acid, and the resulting sulfonic acid is then nitrated with concentrated nitric acid.
+In order to minimise these side reactions, anhydrous phenol is sulfonated with fuming sulfuric acid, and the resulting sulfonic acid is then nitrated with concentrated nitric acid.
 During this reaction, nitro groups are introduced, and the sulfonic acid group is displaced.
 The reaction is highly exothermic, and careful temperature control is required.
 Synthesis routes that nitrate aspirin or salicylic acid can also be used to mitigate tar formation.
 Carbon dioxide is lost from the former via decarboxylation, while both acetic acid and carbon dioxide are lost from the latter.
 Another method of picric acid synthesis is direct nitration of 2,4-dinitrophenol with nitric acid.
-It crystallizes in the orthorhombic space group Pca2_{1} with a = 9.13 Å, b = 18.69 Å, c = 9.79 Å and α = β = γ = 90°.